 Loan Limit

-Unlike other types of loans, USDA does not place a limit on the amount of money a person may borrow to purchase a home.
+Unlike other types of loans, USDA does not place an area loan limit on the amount of money a person may borrow to purchase a home.
 The loan limit is determined by the borrower’s income and existing debt.
 So long as the borrower’s combined household income meets the median income rule and the borrower’s debt-to-income ratio is in line with the rules, the borrower can be approved for the loan.

 Calculating Debt-to-Income Ratio

-This mortgage has a primary debt to income ratio as well as an overall debt to income ratio.
+This mortgage has a primary debt-to-income ratio as well as an overall debt-to-income ratio.
 These ratios are in place to help prevent the borrower from getting over-extended with debt.

-The primary debt to income ratio is set at 29%.
+The primary debt-to-income ratio is set at 29%.
 This means that the borrower’s monthly income, before taxes and other deductions are removed, is compared to the proposed home payment.
 As long as the proposed payment is less than 29%, they meet the ratio.
 Keep in mind that the home payment will also include escrow amounts for the annual property taxes and homeowner’s insurance.

-The overall debt to income ratio is set at 41%.
+The overall debt-to-income ratio is set at 41%.
 All of the borrower’s monthly debt payments, along with the proposed house payment, may not exceed 41% of the gross monthly income.

 For example, using the previous example of a family who makes $66,700 per year, their monthly income would be $5,558 ($66,700 divided by 12 months).